-Avant STAMP Annual Averages 2021-2022
+Avant STAMP Annual Averages 2022-2023

 Avant STAMP (STAndards-based Measurement of Proficiency) is an online, computer-adaptive test that assesses students' language proficiency based on the ACTFL Proficiency Guidelines at the Novice, Intermediate, and Advanced levels.
-STAMP tests measure Reading, Writing, Listening and Speaking skills in both Interpretive and Presentational modes of communication.
-Currently, Avant STAMP 4S is available in - Arabic, English, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified and Traditional), Polish, Portuguese (Brazilian), Russian, Spanish, and Spanish Monolingual.
-Additionally, Avant STAMP 4Se for grades 2-6 is available in - Arabic, Cantonese, English, French, German, Hebrew1, Japanese, Korean, Mandarin (Simplified and Traditional), Portuguese (Brazilian), Russian, Spanish, and Yup'ik.
-Since 2002, STAMP has been delivered to over 2 million test takers.
+STAMP 4S (grades 7 and above) and STAMP 4Se (up to grade 6) tests measure Reading, Writing, Listening and Speaking skills in both Interpretive and Presentational modes of communication.
+STAMP for ASL assesses Receptive and Expressive skills in American Sign Language, whereas STAMP for Latin assesses Reading proficiency.
+Currently, Avant STAMP 4S, which is accredited by the American Council on Education, is available in - Arabic, English, French, German, Hebrew, Hindi, Italian, Japanese, Korean, Mandarin (Simplified and Traditional), Polish, Portuguese (Brazilian), Russian, Spanish, and Spanish Monolingual.
+Additionally, Avant STAMP 4Se is available in - Arabic, Cantonese, English, French, German, Hawaiian ('Ōlelo Hawai'i), Hebrew1, Japanese, Korean, Mandarin (Simplified and Traditional), Portuguese (Brazilian), Russian, Spanish, and Yup'ik.
+Since 2002, STAMP has been delivered to over 2.5 million test takers.
 Educators have used the individual student and aggregated results to guide classroom instruction, implement program improvements and award credit or a State Seal of Biliteracy or Global Seal of Biliteracy to students who attain established levels on the test.

 One of the frequent questions asked by educators is "how do our Avant STAMP scores compare to others?".
-This report presents averages of data aggregated from test takers around the world for the 2021-2022 school year (September 2021 to July 2022) and is intended to provide a perspective of how large groups of test takers perform on the Avant STAMP tests.
-It is important to note that the 2021-2022 school year was not a regular one, due to COVID-19 and its impact on schools and students across the world.
-Such impact can be seen, in this report, in the fact that some languages and/or levels for which we previously had a large enough and reliable enough sample size may not be featured in this year's report.
-The averages herein themselves may look slightly different from what they did in previous years, which could be due to a natural change in the proficiency of the testing population but could also reflect a different level of performance due to changes brought about by COVID.
-That being said, the group proficiency averages you will find here represent diverse testing groups and school/student populations across the country and the world.
+This report presents averages of data aggregated from test takers around the world for the 2022-2023 school year (September 2022 to July 2023) and is intended to provide a perspective of how large groups of test takers perform on the Avant STAMP tests.
+The group proficiency averages you will find here represent diverse testing groups and school/student populations across the country and the world.
 These data can be used to give some basic points of comparison as you compare these levels to the levels of students in your testing groups and will serve to help establish meaningful expectations of proficiency after an established number of years of instruction or grades levels.
 Critical questions to consider about these charts are found in the Points To Ponder section at the conclusion of this report.

-The Avant STAMP Annual Averages from the 2021-2022 academic year represent tens of thousands of test-takers from schools across the United States and a number of international schools around the world for which we had adequate data on years of study to use in this report.
+The Avant STAMP Annual Averages from the 2022-2023 academic year represent tens of thousands of test-takers from schools across the United States and a number of international schools around the world for which we had adequate data on years of study to use in this report.
 The "years of study" is based upon teacher identification of each testing class/group registered in the STAMP system.
 For middle and high school programs, each year of study is generally equal to 120-140 instructional hours.
 Please use that calculation when comparing your students/courses with the levels outlined in the following data tables and charts.
 The data for results in Reading, Writing, Listening and Speaking are included in this report and organized by educational level and by language in alphabetical order.
 We have also included in this report the "Composite" score or average of all four skills combined to provide one more view into overall ability across all domains.

-For this 2021-2022 report, only those languages, as well as years of study/ grade levels for which we had a sufficient number of test-takers have been included below:
+For this 2022-2023 report, only those languages, as well as years of study/ grade levels for which we had enough test-takers have been included below: